 The tour ends at Millennium Park the famous sculpture “Cloudgate” (aka “The Bean”).

 Chicago's museums are world-renowned, and certainly a highlight for many visitors.
 There are several options to choose from.

 For adults and teenagers, the Field Museum and Art Institute of Chicago are two of the most popular, and largest museums.
 You won't be able to see everything inside in one day, but you can spend a few hours at one of them.

 Be sure to read our post on free museums in Chicago

 They have Chicago style hotdogs, which are all beef, with mustard, tomatoes, onions, relish, pickle, hot peppers, celery salt, a poppy seed bun, and NO KETCHUP and Italian Beef Sandwiches.

 Although we call them Italian, this sandwich is certainly not from Italy.
-Most Chicagoans ask for the Italian Beef with mozzarella cheese, sweet or hot peppers (aka Giardiniera).
+Most Chicagoans ask for the Italian Beef with mozzarella cheese, sweet or hot peppers (which we call giardiniera).

 We ask for it to be “dipped”, which means the cook will take your entire sandwich and dunk it into seasoned meat juice.
-It is essential but messy, and so delicious.
+It is messy, but so delicious.